Andrew Ford (composer)

-Andrew Ford OAM (born 1957) is an English-born Australian composer, writer and radio presenter, known for The Music Show on Radio National.
+Andrew Ford OAM (born 1957) is an English-born Australian composer, writer, and radio presenter, known for The Music Show on ABC Radio National.

-Biography
+Early life and education

 Andrew Ford was born in 1957 in Liverpool, UK.

+He attended St Olave's Grammar School in Orpington, Kent, then studied at Lancaster University with Edward Cowie and John Buller.
+As a student, a meeting with Sir Michael Tippett had a profound influence on him, when he told him "to forget about musical systems and trust his instincts".

+Career

+Ford was Fellow in Music at Bradford University from 1978 to 1982.

+After moving to Australia, he lectured at the School of Creative Arts at the University of Wollongong, NSW, from 1983 to 1995, and during this time earned a doctorate for his thesis on musical word setting from Elvis Costello to Elliott Carter.

 Ford was composer-in-residence with the Australian Chamber Orchestra (1992–94), held the Peggy Glanville-Hicks Composer Fellowship from 1998 to 2000 and was awarded a two-year fellowship by the Music Board of the Australia Council for the Arts for 2005 to 2006.
 He was appointed composer-in-residence at the Australian National Academy of Music in 2009.

-Beyond composing, Ford has been an academic in the Faculty of Creative Arts at the University of Wollongong (1983–95).
-He has written widely on music and published seven books.
-He wrote, presented and co-produced the radio series Illegal Harmonies, Dots on the Landscape and Music and Fashion.
-Since 1995 he has presented The Music Show on ABC Radio National.

-Ford studied at Lancaster University with Edward Cowie and John Buller.